jamiejiminlee/2024_US_Elections/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, ChatGPT.
-The abstract and introduction were written with the help of ChatGPT and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the assistance of ChatGPT.
+The data cleaning and modelling scripts were written with the help of ChatGPT and the entire chat history is available in inputs/llms/usage.txt.